 Let’s look at the various nozzle options commonly available:

 The most common extruding diameter is the 0.4mm (or 0.35mm) nozzle used by most current 3D printer manufactures currently available.
 The reason for this, quite simply is that’s it’s a great all-rounder nozzle size.
 This means you can print exceptional detail, and it won’t take forever.
+This is more often than not, for most print jobs the best nozzle size for your 3d printer.

 Well, maybe some prints take forever – but at least it’s an acceptable amount of time.
 A common misconception is that if someone isn’t getting good enough print quality from their printer running a 0.4mm nozzle, they immediately think they need a smaller nozzle size.